Piano

 Auditions

 Although alternate dates are available, the preferred scholarship audition date for music majors is the third Saturday in February.
-For more information, please visit our department’s website at //www.music.msstate.edu/students/scholarships/
+For more information, please visit Auditions and Scholarships.

 The MSU piano faculty offers a complimentary 30-minute lesson with each professor, free of charge, for incoming piano majors.
 Freshman and transfers are encouraged to take advantage of this opportunity to help them get to know the professors and their different styles of teaching and background.